JoshCheek/mrspec/Readme.md

    which means that even if you don't use it, it will still interfere with `Minitest::Spec` (removing methods allows method lookup to find superclass definitions, but undefining them ends method lookup.)
-2. You should just not do that in general.
+2. You should avoid things like this, in general.
 Monkey patching is a bad plan, all around, just use the namespaced methods, or create your own methods to wrap the assertion syntax.
-   I'm looking forward to when this feature is removed altogether.

 Only expected to support Rubies in the [.travis.yml](https://github.com/JoshCheek/mrspec/blob/fa1945d3d4941a90a3272020b51468dfb42f8212/.travis.yml).